 TG4ab editor, modify the subclause as follows:

-This procedure shall only used for incoming frames in which the Security Enabled field is set to one.
+This procedure shall only be used for incoming frames that are not compressed PSDUs, and in which the Security Enabled field is set to one.
 For frames in which the Security Enabled field is set to zero, the procedure in 9.2.5 is used instead.
+For compressed PSDUs, the procedure in 9.2.13 is used instead.

 9.2.5 Incoming frame security procedure, Security Enabled field is set to zero